lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

 }
 ```

-By using that interface our different games can define custom HUDs but the rendering mechanism does not need to be changed.
+By using this interface our different games can define custom HUDs but the rendering mechanism does not need to be changed.
 Now we can get back to the `Renderer` class, which by the way has been moved to the engine graphics package because now it’s generic enough to not be dependent on the specific implementation of each game.
 In the `Renderer` class we have added a new method to create, link and set up a new `ShaderProgram` that uses the shaders described above.

 ```java
 private void setupHudShader() throws Exception {